- Teaching Resources

 Files to Download

-1. If you're just starting, you'll need to download a current version of the software (v6.4.1), which is available via the links below.
+If you're just starting, you'll need to download the correct version of the software (v6.4.1), which is available via the links below.
 (Warning: Version 7 is not compatible with UVM iClicker base stations)

 Angell B106 and B112